svetlyak40wt/django-pingback/README.md

 It is a handler for all xmlrpc requests.

 Usually, blog has a detailed view for each post.
-Suppose that out view has name `post_detail` and accepts one keyword arguments `slug`.
+Suppose that our view has name `post_detail` and accepts one keyword arguments `slug`.

 Here is simple example, how to make Post objects pingable:

     from datetime import time, date, datetime
     from time import strptime

     from blog.models import Post
     from pingback import create_ping_func
     from django_xmlrpc import xmlrpcdispatcher

-    # create simple function which returns
-    # Post object and accepts exactly same
+    # create simple function which returns Post object and accepts
-    # arguments as 'details' view.
+    # exactly same arguments as 'details' view.
     def pingback_blog_handler(slug, **kwargs):
         return Post.objects.get(slug=slug)